hollyjordan13/Hollys-Neighborhood-Map/HollysMap_Koreatown/fend-project-7/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`
+* to run the app in production build (with react app service worker): npm run build serve -s build
+	And then visit localhost:5000
 * obtain Google Maps and Foursquare API key

 ##Considerations